LSS-Manager/LSSM-V.4/src/modules/template/README.md

 The file should inform other developers short but precisely so that they don't have to read the code to understand what the module is about.

-### main.js
+### main.ts
 This is the file requested by the core.
-Further JS-Files must be located in `assets/js`.
+Further TS-Files must be located in `assets/ts/`.

 ### register.json
 This file contains necessary information on the module for the core.
 This may also be a JS-File returning a JSON-Object.
 Configuration on this file available in the register-File of this module